WELCOME TO

 NEURO-NOTES

-Driven by curiosity and crafted with intention, this is a space for thoughtful writings at the intersection of therapy, queerness, and neurodivergence—along with occasional deep dives into related hyperfixations.
+A space for thoughtful writings at the intersection of therapy, queerness, and neurodivergence—along with occasional deep dives into related hyperfixations.

 Hold Me Tight — A Book About Love and Keeping It!